OpenSouce-LNMIIT/Android-Development-Resources/INSTALLATION.md

 ## Why Android development?

-There are over 1 billion android devices active and 2.2 millions android apps on play store today.Android represents an incredible opportunity for developers.
-Also Android studio is a latest and most widely used IDE designed by Google itself.So if you want to develop apps in android then it is highly recommended to use Android Studio.
+There are over 1 billion Android devices active and 2.2 million android apps on Play Store today.
+Android represents an incredible opportunity for developers.
+Android applications can be developed both in Android Studio and Eclipse, which are both IDEs.
+However, Android Studio is the official IDE for app development by Google, so it is highly recommended to use Android Studio for development.

 ## Quick Overview